 children traveling alone

-Many airlines, including all of the major U.S. airlines, allow children as young as five to travel alone.
+Many airlines, including all of the major US airlines, allow children as young as five to travel alone.
 In addition to the usual risks that come with flying, there are additional risks that are associated with children flying alone.
 Many of these risks can be overcome by using common sense and taking a few basic precautions.
-The following tips will help both children traveling solo and those responsible for the child to deal with many of the problems that may be encountered.
+The following tips will help your child, as well those responsible your the child, to deal with many of the problems that he or she may face.

 Consider the maturity of the child: While airlines allow children as young as five to travel unaccompanied, younger children may not be ready or willing to be in the presence of strangers for several hours, and may not be able to handle unusual situations that they may encounter.
 AirSafe.com makes the following recommendation: if your child is old enough to travel alone on public transportation, is able to spend time away from family in an organized setting like an overnight trip with a youth group, then that child is probably old enough to travel unaccompanied on a flight that includes a change of planes.
 Nonstop flights would be appropriate for children with less maturity.